Sample Leave of Absence Letters | How to Write (Examples)

 Military leave

-When it comes to the military leave of absence, your employer is required by law to permit you this type of leave.
+When it comes to military leave, your employer is required by law to permit you this type of leave.
 As an employee, you can request this leave if you have a military duty to attend to if you are in the armed forces.

 Jury duty

-In case you have jury duty, your employer must permit you a leave of absence from work.
-For this case, the company’s policies will regulate your prolonged absence.
+If you have jury duty, your employer must permit you a leave from work.
+In this case, the company’s policies will regulate your prolonged absence.
 For instance, the company may decide to use your remaining vacation and personal days to pay you as you take this time off for jury duty.

 Extended vacation